eerikab/chat/README.md

 Working title TickChat

 ## Setup
-Python 3 is required with Tkinter and Websockets modules
+Python 3 is required with Tkinter, Websockets, Psycopg2 modules

-Tkinter is in Python standard library, but not included on Linux.
-To install necessary modules on Debian/Ubuntu, use
+Tkinter is in Python standard library, but not included by default on Linux.
+To install all necessary Python modules on Debian/Ubuntu, use
 ```
-sudo apt install python3-tk python3-websockets
+sudo apt install python3-tk python3-websockets python3-psycopg2
 ```
 Otherwise install websockets through pip
 ```
-pip install websockets
+pip install websockets psycopg2
 ```

 ## Usage